JamesD934/Goldilocks-Hair-Salon/README.md

 ## Credits:
-Icons were taken from Font Awesome fonts were taken from google fonts
+Icons were taken from Font Awesome fonts were taken from font awesome
 Logo and background image was taken from google images The two photos of the shop were taken from my own camera.